In April 2010, Margaret Gallagher took the reins as host of CBC Radio One's Hot Air, CBC's longest running radio program.

 Prior to joining the CBC, Margaret was active on the arts scene and worked with the Western Front, the Video In and the Independent Film and Video Alliance.
 She has worked as an editor, a freelance writer, and technical communicator.
 Her previous work earned her an award of distinction from the International Society of Technical Communicators.

 Actively involved in community outreach, Margaret has tirelessly donated her time and efforts to many Vancouver events.
-She has hosted dozens of events for a variety of arts and community groups, including: UBC & SFU Alumni Associations, Asian Heritage Month, The Vancouver International Jazz Festival, the Vancouver International Folk Music Festival and Hapa-pooloza.
+She has hosted dozens of events for a variety of arts and community groups, including: UBC & SFU Alumni Associations, Asian Heritage Month, and the Vancouver International Folk Music Festival.
+In 2015, Margaret won a "Community Builder" Award from the Hapa-palooza festival of Mixed Roots in recognition of her work to connect communities.